koh43/oip-comms/README.md

 Debugging does not currently work because the OIP builds on the .NET version of the Godot engine.
 Other platforms have not been built yet.

 This project uses the standard library.

+# Licensing
+Right now technically there is no license and use is only as a part of the Open Industry Project.
+I haven't gone through licensing requirements yet, but please review licensing requirements of the Godot Engine, the Open Industry Project, libplctag and open62541.
+It's going to be the common denominator of those licenses.